+LESSON TITLE: TRAFFIC CITATIONS 4.2

+SUBJECT: Traffic Citations

+AZ POST DESIGNATION: 4.2

+HOURS: 5

-LESSON TITLE: TRAFFIC CITATIONS 4.2 Traffic Citations SUBJECT: AZ POST DESIGNATION: 4.2 HOURS: 5 COURSE CONTENT: A discussion of the proper attitude and techniques essential in dealing effectively with traffic violators.
+COURSE CONTENT: A discussion of the proper attitude and techniques essential in dealing effectively with traffic violators.
 The legal basis of the Uniform Traffic Citation and the differences among misdemeanors, petty offenses and civil traffic violations are discussed.
 Specific techniques for stopping and approaching suspects in vehicles are covered and the mechanics of completing the citation form are demonstrated.

-PERFORMANCE OBJECTIVES: Upon completion of this course of instruction, students using notes, handouts and other support materials as references, within the allotted time, will: 4.2.1 Given a simulation, demonstrate the proper procedures for conducting a traffic violation stop, including: A. Techniques for gaining a driver's attention (e.g., red light, horn, headlights, spotlight, siren, etc.). В. Selecting a tactical location for a vehicle stop (minimize traffic hazards, escape routes and population).
+PERFORMANCE OBJECTIVES: Upon completion of this course of instruction, students using notes, handouts and other support materials as references, within the allotted time, will:

+4.2.1 Given a simulation, demonstrate the proper procedures for conducting a traffic violation stop, including:

+Techniques for gaining a driver's attention (e.g., red light, horn, headlights, spotlight, siren, etc.).

+B. Selecting a tactical location for a vehicle stop (minimize traffic hazards, escape routes and population).

 C. Vehicle positioning.

 D. Exiting vehicle.

 E. Approach to violator's vehicle.

+F. Control of occupants of a vehicle.

+G. Records checks.

+H. Contact with the driver.

+I. Communication(s) with dispatch.